ahmadsk7/Bank-Wire-Transfer-Simulator/README.md

 # Bank Wire Transfer Simulator

-This project is a frontend for a bank wire transfer simulator using Qt for the GUI and C++ for the backend.
+This project is a frontend for a bank wire transfer simulator using Qt for the UI and C++ for the backend.
 The frontend allows users to perform wire transfers between bank accounts.
 The backend uses hash tables, binary search trees, and priority queues.